-One thing that you can do to prevent this issue is to add a product that prevents this to your fuel or they also make products in spray form as well.
-If the carbon residue has hardened or is built up to an extreme, you may need to completely disassemble your engine and get it completely cleaned and rebuilt.
+One thing that you can do to prevent this issue is to add a product that prevents this to your fuel, or they also make products in spray form as well.
+If the carbon residue has hardened or is built to an extreme, you may need to completely disassemble your engine and get it cleaned and rebuilt.

 Engine Could be Worn Out

 This is a problem that happens with older motors.
 Sometimes the cylinders will simply be worn from their original shape, or they’re simply tapered after years of use.
 When this is the issue that you are dealing with, you will usually see all of your cylinder readings showing up low, as opposed to just one cylinder.

 However, as opposed to simple wear and tear, you could also be dealing with damage inside the engine.
 This could be something like a broken piston or a broken piston ring, a bad valve seating, or just any piece of the engine that is completely busted that should be doing a job in the combustion process.

 If you have significant internal damage, it is highly likely that you will see one reading much lower than the rest, potentially even at 0.
 If you have an engine where a cylinder is not firing at all, you are obviously going to have bad performance or possibly an engine that won’t run at all.

 If you are in a situation where you’re getting very low or crazy readings, you may have to remove the cylinder head to get in and inspect everything going on.
 At that point, you would probably want your mechanic working on this problem if you are still considering it yourself.